 Every March is National Craft Month, be extra crafty for the rest of the days until the end of the month to celebrate the month specially meant for us.
 Here is the Happy Family Elephant Stuffed Animal Sewing Pattern from Craft Passion, hope to see you sewing them too.

-I am hoping to share more different crafts so you will have more choice to select.
-I am working all the best I could, juggling the time between a day business that has nothing to do with craft and 2 kids running around at home, also a trip to Hong Kong Disneyland.
+I am hoping to share more different crafts so you will have more choices to select from.
+I am working all the best I can, juggling the time between a day business that has nothing to do with crafts and 2 kids running around at home, also a trip to Hong Kong Disneyland.